 The Health Care sector is reporting the highest (year-over-year) earnings growth of all eleven sectors at 9.2%.
-At the industry level, all six industries in this sector are reporting earnings growth for the quarter.
-Two of these six industries are reporting double-digit earnings growth: Health Care Providers & Services (22%) and Biotechnology (10%).
+At the industry level, all six industries in this sector are reporting (or have reported) earnings growth for the quarter.
+Two of these six industries reported double-digit earnings growth: Health Care Providers & Services (22%) and Biotechnology (10%).